Progress and Burnout?

 Never would I have thought that it was going to indeed take this long, but by this time I had already gone through various points of progress and made peace with the process.Part of this process was also the fact that progress wasn’t linear.
 Unfortunately.
 At first, I would hold back, trying to not over-extend myself.
 Then I had an important insight: my ten-year-old fear of having another burnout had actually happened, and I was still alive 😉 That was the point at which my psychologist invited me to expand my boundaries.
 This did mean that yes, sometimes I would do too much, and be overwired and overtired for days.
 At the same time, I overcame my fear of having another burnout.
 I also accepted that I would have an occasional ‘burnout relapse’ of a few days or 1-2 weeks, in which I felt as though going two steps backwards, whereas afterwards it would turn out I had moved three steps forward.
 Progress.

 What helped?
-There were a lot of other things that brought progress during the first 3-6 months: Following a burnout e-course and a personal growth course.
-It also helped to create a routine for my day as well as for exercise.
+There were a lot of other things that brought progress during the first 3–6 months: A burnout e-course as well as a personal growth course.
+It also helped to create a routine for my day, and slowly starting to exercise again.
 Also: releasing some restrictions regarding food.

 What hurt?
-Being impatient because I still hadn’t really healed or because I had a relapse.
+Being impatient because I still hadn’t healed or had a relapse.
 Wanting to do too much, too soon, whenever I started to feel better.

 The First Eight Months